ShaunWu25/Portfolio-Site/README.md

 Portfolio site is part of Front-End Nonodegree Program.

-This website was developed wiht a responsive website that display images, despritionsm and the links to each of the porfolio projects.
+This website was developed wiht a responsive website that display images, descriptions and the links to each of the porfolio projects.

-The content portfolio is expecting to grow over time.
+The content of portfolio is expecting to grow over time.